daniel-aasheim/the-boucket-list-fe-workshop/README.md

 Before we dig in, you can have a sneak-peek at the API, its endpoints and their operations here: [the-boucket-list.azurewebsites.net](https://the-boucket-list.azurewebsites.net/).

+#### By the way, the frontend technologies we will use today include:
+- Node.js
+- Vite
+- React
+- TypeScript
+- Axios
+- TanStack Query

+Please note that today's workshop will focus exclusively on frontend development, and we will not be covering any backend-related topics.

 ### Okaaaaaay, let's go...
-So, the agenda for the day is the following:
+So, today's workshop agenda is the following:
 - **Part A**: In the next 20 minutes or so, we should try to completely set up a template project in React using Vite as the build tool.
 - **Part B**: The rest of the day, we build upon our template app, and try to connect it with **The Boucket List** API.